harendra-kumar/concise-haskell/syntax.rst

 Multi Equation Function Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An ad-hoc function can be defined more naturally as multiple equations.
+A case-mapped function can be defined more naturally as multiple equations.
 Each
 equation defines the function for a certain input pattern by using a pattern
 match on its arguments.
 This is just a syntactic sugar on a `case` pattern
 match.